BIGHOE CHATEAU

 Slow and Steady wins the race

 We originally wanted everything to be done immediately.
 However there is some benefits to going slow while renovating a house.
-We’ve learned a lot about the old girl and her peculiarities.
-The home office has moved 3 times (hopefully none more).
-We haven’t need to borrow too much to do the work, and in general its been rewarding letting our designs change and flow with the space.
+We’ve learned a lot about the old home and its peculiarities.
+The home office has moved 4 times now (hopefully no more…).
+We’ve also had about 20 different primary suite layouts planned, realizing eventually that the money wasn’t there for any except one.

-About 4 years now into ownership, and we still haven’t slept a night in the primary suite.
+Almost 5 years now into ownership, and we still haven’t slept a night in the primary suite.
 We still have stone in desperate need of repair, we still have… well, so much to do.
 But we will continue.